C0mele0n/Bible-For-Bible-Study-Center/01 Main Notes/Where Did Christ go upon Ascension?.md

 [Exo 34:33](verseid:2.34.33)  And _till_ Moses had done speaking with them, he put a vail on his face.
 [Exo 34:34](verseid:2.34.34)  But when Moses went in before the LORD to speak with him, he took the vail off, until he came out.
 And he came out, and spake unto the children of Israel _that_ which he was commanded.
 [Exo 34:35](verseid:2.34.35)  And the children of Israel saw the face of Moses, that the skin of Moses' face shone: and Moses put the vail upon his face again, until he went in to speak with him.

 > [Exo 20:19](verseid:2.20.19)  And they said unto Moses, Speak thou with us, and we will hear: but let not God speak with us, lest we die.
+> Exo 20:19 shows even more of the sentiment which the children of Israel had concerning God's presence and glory.
+> So far, we see that the veil is for a covering; to hide something away. ⛳️
 ## [Leviticus 16:2](verseid:3.16.2)   (KJV)

 2  And the LORD said unto Moses, Speak unto Aaron thy brother, that he come not at all times into the holy _place_ within the vail before the mercy seat, which _is_ upon the ark; that he die not: for I will appear in the cloud upon the mercy seat.